Open-/Closed-loop Active Learning for Data-driven Predictive Control: Open-loop Active Learning for Data-driven Modeling

 The ``only if'' part of the statement can be demonstrated by contradiction.
 Suppose that there exist $\lambda\!>\!0$ and $u\!\in\!\mathcal{U}_o$ such that $f_p \!<\!1$ when $m \!\leq\! {n_h}/{\mathrm{tr}(\Lambda)},\forall u\in\mathcal{U}_o$.
 Then, we have $\frac{\partial f_q}{\partial \lambda} > 0,\forall \lambda>0, u\in\mathcal{U}_o$, which means $f_q$ is monotonically increasing for any $u\in\mathcal{U}_o$ with respect to $\lambda$ when $\lambda>0$.
 Note that $f_q=1$ when $\lambda = 0$.
 This result contradicts to the hypothesis that there exist $\lambda>0$ and $u\in\mathcal{U}_o$ such that $f_p <1$, which means there exists $u\in\mathcal{U}_o$ such that $m > {n_h}/{\mathrm{tr}(\Lambda)}$. \end{proof}}

-{Recall that after the phase of formation, we have already obtained an ASE.
-Then the idea of minimizing $\hat{\mu}(H_+,\Lambda_+)$ is equivalent to design $u$ and $\lambda$ such that $f_p$ is minimized.
-It can be easily observed that $f_p$ is monotonically decreasing with respect to $m$.
+Recall that after the phase of formation, we have already obtained an ASE.
+Then, the idea of minimizing $\hat{\mu}(H_+,\Lambda_+)$ is equivalent to designing $u$ and $\lambda$ such that $f_p$ is minimized.
+It can be observed that $f_p$ is monotonically decreasing with respect to $m$.
 Besides, the proof of Theorem \ref{thm:ugen_contraction} asserts that $f_p$ is minimized by letting $\lambda=\lambda^{\star}$ when \eqref{eq:contract_criteria} is satisfied.
-Therefore, in accordance with Theorem \ref{thm:ugen_contraction}, $u$ and $\lambda$ need to be designed to satisfy \eqref{eq:contract_criteria} in order to minimize $f_p$.
-Suppose that the current data matrix and state are $H$, $\Lambda$, and $x$, respectively.
-The active input design strategy is formulated as
+Therefore, given current data matrices $H$, $\Lambda$, and state $x$, the active input design strategy is formulated as